metalcorebear/Meme-Propagation-Agent-Based-Model/README.md

 (C) 2020 Mark M. Bailey

 ## About
 This repository contains an ABM for meme propagation within social networks using Mesa.
 Model parameters can be set in the 'model_params.py" file.
-Produces a dataframe output of meme density over time (steps).
+Produces a dataframe output of meme density over quasi-time (steps).

 This is a work in progress and is for research purposes only.